 The Z2 is a successor to the Z1, with a few upgrades.
 First, it has a quieter motor and now purrs at 26 decibels.
 Second, it includes an Auto Stop feature, so it turns off automatically mere seconds after it detects the mask is removed.
 Now you don’t have to reach for it in the dark.

 The Z2 includes an optional lithium ion battery.
-A full charge provides a full night’s therapy before it needs recharging.
+A full charge provides all-night therapy before it needs recharging.
 No special mask is required, so you can opt for whichever you find most comfortable.
-And, it weighs a mere 10.2 ounces.
+And it weighs a mere 10.2 ounces.

 - Three-year warranty